-Percona Distribution for PostgreSQL documentation is (C)2009-2023 Percona LLC and/or its affiliates and is distributed under the Creative Commons Attribution 4.0 International License.
+Percona Distribution for PostgreSQL documentation is (C)2016-2023 Percona LLC and/or its affiliates and is distributed under the Creative Commons Attribution 4.0 International Public License license.

 For paid support and managed or consulting services, contact Percona Sales.